AndreaC-MSFT/MC4S-Labs/Synapse Link.md

-# Create a Dataverse Synapse Link
+# Query MC4S data via Dataverse Synapse Link

 ## Prerequisites
 - An Azure Subscription linked to the same tenant where your Microsoft Cloud for Sustainability environment is deployed.